Video on the invention of radio and discovery of radio waves

 Let’s come to radio astronomy, a field that studies celestial objects at radio frequencies.
 Karl Jansky at Bell Telephone Laboratories detected the very first radio waves from an astronomical object in 1932 when he observed radiation coming from the Milky Way.
 And now astronomers have identified a number of different sources of radio emissions such as stars, galaxies, quasars, pulsars etc. using radio telescopes.

 But one of the most important discoveries of radio astronomy was that of the cosmic microwave background radiation, which is regarded as evidence for the Big Bang theory.
+Read about it in A Universe in a Picture.

 We use radio waves all the time!
 Especially when using the internet.